Luly Yang: Career

-Commissioned work

 In 2007, Yang was commissioned by the Pan Pacific Hotel to design their new uniforms for their grand opening in Anaheim, California.
 In 2009, she was invited to design the costumes for Teatro ZinZanni, whose cast included Liliane Montevecchi.

-In 2016, Yang was selected to redesign the uniforms for Alaska Airlines' 12,000 employees.
+In 2016, Yang was selected to redesign the uniforms for Alaska Airlines.
 These uniforms was originally planned to be worn by Alaska Airlines staff members in 2018.
 They eventually rolled out in 2019.
 The design of the uniforms was inspired by Chinese culture.
-Such features include resemblances to a qipao and a “Chinese-style” collar.
+Such features include resemblances to a qipao and a "Chinese-style" collar.

-Of the Alaska Airlines uniforms, the Daily Mail wrote, “Are these the coolest cabin crew uniforms in the skies?
-Alaska Airlines unveils new outfits created by a high-end ballgown designer (and the fashion experts are wowed).”

-For design of the Alaska Airlines uniforms, Yang won the North American Uniform Manufacturers and Distributers (NAUMD) Image of the Year Award.

-In 2018 Luly was commissioned by Amazon to design and produce uniforms for Amazon Delivery Service Providers.
-For these designs she’d receive the North American Uniform Manufacturers and Distributers (NAUMD) Image of the Year Award.

-In 2021, Luly Yang Design Group designed the uniforms for the Hospitality Team at Climate Pledge Arena located in Seattle, Washington.

-In 2022, the Space Needle announced in a joint press release their collaboration with Luly Yang Design Group for the launch of their new uniform collection.